cdn77/debugr/packages/insaner/README.md

 the HTTP response or any error which reaches Insaner error handling will be automatically logged.
-If the HTTP response code is >= 500 (or >= 400 if the `e4xx` option is set) the response will be logged with the `Logger.ERROR` level, otherwise the level configured in the plugin options will be used.
+If the HTTP response code is >= 500 (or >= 400 if the `e4xx` option is set) the response will be logged with the configured error level.

 ## Installation